PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 Phaser Editor is based on the Eclipse IDE and inherits its concepts and features.
 In this chapter we explain some key concepts that are common to modern editors and IDEs but could be different in Phaser Editor.

+`Learn more about the workbench in the Eclipse Help <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/gettingStarted/qs-02a.htm?cp=0_1_0_0>`_

 The Eclipse IDE is a general purpose tool that is open, flexible and powerful.
 Maybe for this reason, it results complex for some users, but we believe that we can customize and transform the Eclipse IDE into a friendly and productive tool for game development.

 When you run the editor, it opens the workbench in the selected workspace.
 The workbench contains windows, and each window contains parts (views and editors), an editor area, `main toolbar`_ and main menu.
 All these elements are grouped and layout in a perspective, and you can switch from one perspective to other.
 Different windows may contain different perspectives.
 For example, you can open the Scene design perspective in a window and the Phaser Labs perspective in other window, that you can move to a second monitor.

 .. image:: images/workbench-overview.png

-`Learn more about the workbench in the Eclipse Help <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/gettingStarted/qs-02a.htm?cp=0_1_0_0>`_

 Views
 -----

 A view is a small window, or better say, a **part**, inside the workbench window.
 They are commonly used to present the information of certain resource (workspace, project or file).
 A view may have a menu or/and a toolbar, with commands that only affects the view's content.

+`Learn more about views in the Eclipse Help <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/gettingStarted/qs-02e.htm?cp=0_1_0_1_1>`_

 .. image:: images/view-menu-toolbar.png